How Snowflake Builds 1:1 ABM Experiences That Scale

 Scaling ABM programs beyond an IPO

 Snowflake doesn't underestimate the value of culture.
 They’re working on making ABM ingrained in everyone’s function (especially SDRs).
-They’ve expanded their cross-functional ABM strategy globally, where a culture of cross-functional ABM teams exist in EMEA and APJ.
+They’ve expanded their cross-functional ABM strategy globally, where a culture of cross-functional ABM teams exists in EMEA and APJ.

 Join the growing number of B2B companies who are confidently growing revenue with RollWorks.
 Schedule a demo now.